 Mission-driven approaches are also becoming more prominent, and with them comes a decentralisation of innovation policy towards other departments more closely involved with that particular challenge.
 It was fascinating to hear NASA’s Jenn Gustetic explain how the Asteroid Grand Challenge has used multi-disciplinary collaborations and innovative engagement mechanisms to find and address asteroid threats to human populations.

-Whether they are recognised or not as innovation policy, these wider set of tools can potentially have a much stronger impact on innovation than more traditional instruments, so policy makers ignore them at their peril.
+Whether they are recognised or not as innovation policy, these wider sets of tools can potentially have a much stronger impact on innovation than more traditional instruments, so policymakers ignore them at their peril.

 The importance of ecosystems and the need to understand them